Lazarev Institute of Oriental Languages: The building

 The first stone buildings on the site, eventually incorporated into present-day building, emerged in the last quarter of the 17th century as the Miloslavsky residence.
-In the first half of the 18th century, they were owned by the Meller family - owners of iron mills in Ural region.
+In the first half of the 18th century, they were owned by the Meller family – owners of iron mills in Ural region.
 Miloslavsky-Meller house is considered to be among the largest private stone buildings of 17th-century Moscow.
 Agasar Lazaryan, russified as Lazarev, acquired the land near the corner of present-day Krivokolenny and Armyansky lanes in 1758.
 Between 1758 and 1812 the main house was gradually expanded, notably by Ovakim Lazarev, son of Lazar and founder of the institute.
 Armyansky Lane area was spared by the Fire of 1812.
 In 1814 Ovakim Lazarev commissioned remodelling of the facade in Empire style.
-Name of the architect remains unknown; construction was managed by T. G. Prostakov, a free man, and I. M. Podyachy - a serf of Lazarevs.
+The name of the architect remains unknown; construction was managed by T. G. Prostakov, a free man, and I. M. Podyachy – a serf of Lazarevs.